jonmak08/front-end-training/src/pages/tutorials/setup/step-two.md

 #### Linux

-Hidden files in *File Explorer* should be visible by default
+Hidden files in *File Explorer* should be visible by default.

-Viewing files through the terminal should use the list and all options
+Viewing files through the terminal should use the `list` and `all` options.

 ```shell
 ls -la